Glossary of Key AAQEP Terms

 completer A candidate who has successfully finished a preparation program.

-local practitioner A provider-selected representative from the field who completes AAQEP training and serves as a member of the Quality Review Team.
+local practitioner A provider-nominated representative from the field who completes AAQEP training and serves as a member of the Quality Review Team.
 The practitioner has relevant experience (in a role such as a practicing or recently retired teacher, administrator, counselor, or other as appropriate to the programs seeking accreditation) and familiarity with the program and its completers.

 observation Notation that the Accreditation Commission may attach to an accreditation action (decision); an observation offers relatively neutral, nonevaluative feedback to the provider.

-peer reviewer An AAQEP-trained volunteer who takes part in the quality assurance review process as either a proposal reviewer or a quality assurance reviewer.
+peer reviewer An AAQEP-trained volunteer who takes part in the quality assurance process as either a proposal reviewer or a quality assurance reviewer.

 probationary accreditation status Award granted by the Accreditation Commission affirming a program meets AAQEP’s standards but has two conditions that must be resolved within 2 years.